helsingborg-stad/app-mitt-helsingborg/README.md

 ## iOS build (TestFlight)

 The workflow file for iOS builds is `./github/workflows/ios-build.yml`.
 It can be run manually, and runs automatically for any push to branches matching `release/**` (e.g. `release/1.4.0`).
-It automatically deduces the version and build number to set based on the branch name, or fallbacks to incrementing the latest from TestFlight.
+It automatically tries to determine the version and build number to set based on the branch name, and defaults to incrementing the latest from TestFlight.

-Version number, build number, and environment can optionally be forced for manual runs.
+Version number and build number can optionally be forced for manual runs.

-Environment is either "development" or "production", and controls which set of app environment variables are used (notably different sets of backend API urls and keys).

 The workflow sets up dependencies and variables and then calls a specific Fastlane lane defined in `ios/fastlane/Fastfile`.